phanendraguptha/MarkDown/README.md

 - The best way of viewing the markdown files is to use this website https://dillinger.io

-- And, i use the extension in the vs code
+- And, i use this vscode extension to view the markdown files

 > Auto-Open Markdown